gf13579/aws-replay-hec-data/README.md

-# Splunk S3 Event Replay Lambda
+# Replay Splunk Events in S3 to HEC using AWS Lambda

 ## Overview

 This project provides a Lambda-ready Python script to replay event data written to Amazon S3 by Splunk Edge/Ingest Processor into a target Splunk index via HTTP Event Collector (HEC).
 This can be useful for scenarios such as compliance investigations or statistical analysis of historical event data.

+The script is intended for one-shot usage rather than being used with SQS, EventBridge etc. - it makes no attempt to retain state.

-The script reads newline-delimited JSON, gzipped, from S3, using a partitioned folder structure:
+The script reads newline-delimited JSON (ndjson, aka jsonl), gzipped, from S3, using a partitioned folder structure:

 ```none
 <some_prefix>/year=yyyy/month=mm/day=dd/instanceId=<some_guid>/